2015 For One World Travel Grant Program

 In association with Techiman Learning Resource Centre and the Ayi Owen International School, Ghana

-- Up to two travel grants are being offered for a 11-24 week duration departing for Ghana in May 2014.
+- Up to two travel grants are offered for a 2-3 month duration departing for Ghana in May/June 2015.
 Each candidate’s arrival date in Ghana needs to be aligned/coordinated such that transportation is shared from the airport to the school.

-- Grant winners are required to document their trip and create a journal/essay of their experience and/or project findings.
-All successful candidates’ application essays and follow up research may be posted on For One World’s website.
+- Grant winners are required to document their trip and create a journal/essay of their experience and submit a final summarizing report.
+All successful candidates’ essays and follow up research may be posted on the For One World’s website.

 About Ayi Owen and For One World:

 1595 Boston Post Road Old Saybrook, CT 06475